 Organizations that already use SAP may gravitate toward SAP Field Service Management to keep all its technology under one vendor.
 The platform offers real-time field service metrics, enables technicians to create reports on site and uses AI and machine learning (ML) for scheduling.
 SAP also offers this tool as a SaaS product.

-Pricing begins at $166 per user, per month.
+Pricing begins at $40 per resource, per month.